 Xometry is constantly expanding its capabilities to help serve customers struggling in an increasingly difficult economic environment.
 Recently, at the first-ever Xometry Marketplace Summit, Xometry’s CEO Randy Altschuler unveiled new technologies redefining how buyers and suppliers come together to produce the goods that fuel the global economy.
 Chief among them is the introduction of the Industrial Buying Engine on Thomasnet.com® - A new digital sourcing tool for enterprise buyers that helps customers source and purchase from more than 10,000 top suppliers – all within the Thomasnet.com ecosystem.
 The Industrial Buying Engine also incorporates Xometry’s Instant Quoting Engine, giving buyers even more flexibility.

 The core of the XiP’s power rests in Nexa3D’s proprietary LSPc membrane technology.
-The self-lubricated, flexible membrane reduces the adhesion forces that are typically found in similar stereolithography (SLA) or masked SLA processes. printing hardware.
-By utilizing a UV light source to cure photopolymer materials, and utilizing an LCD mask that selectively cures full layers at a time, the XiP reaches the productivity that surpasses everything else on the market.
+The self-lubricated, flexible membrane reduces the adhesion forces that are typically found in similar stereolithography (SLA) or masked SLA processes.
+By utilizing a UV light source to cure photopolymer materials and an LCD mask that selectively cures full layers at a time, the XiP reaches productivity that surpasses everything else on the market.
 The team at Nexa3D used injection molded parts from Xometry to build the LSPc Membrane frame, an economical consumable that helps facilitate fast printing.
-The XiP’s cartridge and resin dispensing systems are also derived from injection molded components, which allow the user to easily fill and change their intended materials.
+The XiP’s cartridge and resin dispensing systems are also derived from injection molded components, allowing users to easily fill and change their intended materials.

 • Lubricant Sublayer Photo-curing (LSPc); Everlast-2 membrane